-Abortion by doctor Gizela Jagielska in an advanced pregnancy caused a storm in Poland.
+Abortion performed by the doctor Gizela Jagielska in an advanced pregnancy caused a storm in Poland.
 The case divided the public and became the subject of President Andrzej Duda's loud speech for Television Trwam.

 Loud abortion in Oleśnica – what happened?

-At the hospital in Oleśnica, Dr. Gizela Jagielska performed an abortion in 36 weeks of pregnancy.
-The patient, Mrs Anita, found out at a late stage about the serious genetic defects of the fetus, which, according to doctors, may have meant great suffering to the child.
-The doctor referred to a psychiatric condition, arguing that the decision was in accordance with Polish law and was due to concern for the patient's mental health.
+In the hospital in Oleśnica, Dr. Gizela Jagielska performed an abortion in 36 weeks of pregnancy.
+The patient, Mrs Anita, learned late on the serious genetic defects of the fetus, which, according to doctors, may have meant great suffering for the child.
+The doctor cited a psychiatric premise, arguing that the decision was in accordance with Polish law and was due to concern for Health Mental patients.

-The procedure was to inject an injection into the fetal heart, which resulted in a dead birth.
+The procedure involved giving an injection into the fetal heart, which caused childbirth Dead.
 The case went to the prosecutor's office and sparked a wave of protests and intervention of politicians, including Grzegorz Braun, who tried to make civil detention of the doctor.

 Social and political echoes – split opinions